javonharper/deeprootscollective/src/pages/index.md

     empower these communities to move toward self-sufficiency, healing and liberation.
 We do this through community programming that provides free access to political, historical and agricultural education.
+aboutus:
+  title: Who We Are
+  description: The Deep Roots Collective is organized by passionate members of Philadelphia's Black community who are invested in the liberation of Black folks everywhere.
+Our members include artists, students, educators, and creatives.
 description: Taking Control Of Our Futures
 intro:
   blurbs: []